 Regular tuning is to a piano what regular exercise is to our bodies.
 Most piano tuners recommend tuning a piano twice per year.
 Regular piano tuning by a qualified professional piano tuner/technician is necessary to maintain the correct tension on your piano’s hundreds of wires (17-30 tons of total tension, depending on the piano’s size), which optimizes your piano’s tuning stability.
 Re-tuning a piano after a long period of neglect, during which the wires have lost hundreds of pounds of tension, puts an unnecessary strain on the piano’s internal parts, and usually requires at least one preliminary tuning usually called a “pitch-raising” or “pitch correction” before a stable tuning can be achieved.
 All of this can be avoided by regular tuning.

 After a move or delivery, a piano should be allowed at least 4-6 weeks to re-settle and acclimate to its new surroundings before re-tuning.
-At Rick Jones Pianos, every piano comes with one FREE in-home tuning (valid for 6 months after delivery) which will be done by a local Registered Piano Technician (RPT) in your area.
-We suggest that you schedule your first tuning with your local technician approximately 3 months after delivery, though you may wish to do it sooner or later depending on your musical needs.
+We suggest that you schedule your first tuning with your local technician approximately 3 months after delivery, though you may wish to do it sooner or later, depending on your musical needs.

 We cannot appraise pianos over the phone or by e-mail.
 Without being able to inspect the piano, any guess at its value is pointless.
 You may believe it’s in good condition, and you may be right, but without a recent internal inspection by a piano technician, you cannot know that for sure.